fheeger/dispatch_bot/Readme.md

 ### Running the game
 Once you have finished resolving a turn you can check in the backend (use `!url` to get the link) for messages that the players have sent.
-You can assign messages and turns where and when the messages should arrive and click the **Save** button.
+You can assign messages and turns where and when the messages should arrive, check the **approve** checkbox and click the **Save** button.
 After that let the dispatch bot know you want to move to the next turn by using the `!next_turn` command in a channel that is part of the game.

+### Renaming channels
+If you rename a channel during the game, the bot will still work (because it uses channel IDs under the hood), but in the umpire interface the channel name will still be the old name.
+To update it, you can add the channel to the game again.